AnAngryGoose/GooseLab/README.md

 # Homelab Services

-A curated list of self-hosted services and docker containers running in my homelab environment.
+A list of self-hosted services and docker containers running in my homelab.
 Work in progress.

-Not all listed here are in this repo.
+**Not all applications listed here are in this repo.**

 ## Table of Contents